SamMed05/sm_blog/_posts/2025-12-11-my-problem-with-genai.md

 {: .box-note}
 <span class="material-icons-outlined">info</span> **Note:** when I say “AI”, for this post, I’m only referring to generative AI, and will sometimes use just “AI” for brevity.
 The other types of beneficial AIs we all know about (spam filters, fraud detection systems, AlphaFold, …) don’t generally have so many ethical problems / they are not so divisive, and I don’t want to treat them in this post.
 I’m aware that some of those AIs, like recommendation engines, search ranking algorithms, and more, still have their problems, especially if abused by the monopolies that control them.
+There's a spectrum of opinions on things that you can do with generative AI (even when it seems like it's not involved) that can be considered more or less acceptable depending on context, use and personal beliefs.
+For example, generative AI used for describing an image for visual impaired users is generally considered acceptable, but that also replaces a human labeler and can make hallucinations in the description, so it's suddently less acceptable.
+Grammar and spell check tools seem fine but the more advanced ones can completely change the original text.
+And so on.
+Usually, the more advanced and different from the input the generated output gets, the less that work is considered human-made.
+But there's not always a clear line that separates the two, and the more society will accept GenAI intervention on human work, the more the boundary will shift along the spectrum towards greater acceptance of AI involvement.

 ### Points